 It seems counterintuitive to suggest that not only the Southern seminarian but also the Northern vicar might have shared historical ties to the institution of slavery in this country.
 We tend to think of the evils of slavery as somehow contained within the borders of slave states, both Union and Confederate, at the time of the Civil War.
 But slavery was legal for more than 200 years in the North, and the mere fact of the abolition of slavery doesn’t mean that racism had also magically been abolished.

-In 1860, slaves comprised 33% of the total population of Chatham County, which is located right in the middle of North Carolina.
-That happens to be the percentage of slaves in the total population of the whole state in the same year.
-The reality, of course, is that some far western counties in the Blue Ridge Mountains had a very small percentage of slaves and many counties to the east and far south of Chatham County had a much higher percentage of slaves with respect to total population.
+In 1860, enslaved people comprised 33% of the total population of Chatham County, which is located right in the middle of North Carolina.
+That happens to be the percentage of enslaved individuals in the total population of the whole state in the same year.
+Of course, some far western counties in the Blue Ridge Mountains had a very small percentage of enslaved people, while many counties to the east and far south of Chatham County had a much higher percentage of enslaved people with respect to total population.

-Compared to Virginia, which had more slaves than any other state, “North Carolina had a slightly higher proportion of slaves and a slightly higher proportion of slaveholding families.”
+Compared to Virginia, where more enslaved people lived than in any other state, “North Carolina had a slightly higher proportion of slaves and a slightly higher proportion of slaveholding families.”
 In Chatham County, “one in three people . . . was owned by someone else, and one in three families had slaves.”
 That is just astonishing to me, although I know it really shouldn’t be.
 Nearly 4 million human beings were enslaved within the borders of the United States.
 I’m embarrassed by these truths from 1860.

 But I am not embarrassed to learn about this history.
 Katrina Browne produced and directed Traces of the Trade and founded The Tracing Center on Histories and Legacies of Slavery.
 She’s also one of the descendants of the family that created the business empire in Bristol, Rhode Island, which profited from slave trading, slave smuggling, and slave labor.
 Here’s something that she said in the documentary: